 Many people think of medical care when talking about how to improve health; however, medical care has a relatively small influence on overall health when compared with behaviors such as smoking and poor diet, physical environmental hazards such as polluted air and unsafe roadways, and social factors like low educational achievement and poverty.
-Because the issues are wide ranging and the pressure to improve health and reduce healthcare costs is tremendous, population health improvement can seem too big a challenge for any one sector, organization, or individual to take on and have an impact.
-The only way to improve population health is to coordinate efforts.
+Because the issues are wide ranging and the pressure to improve health and reduce healthcare costs is tremendous, sustained population health improvement requires coordinated efforts.

 Public health professionals have focused on population health improvement for many years at the tribal, local, state, and national levels.
 In the public health system, there are different levels of capacities and resources, skill sets, and coordination with partner organizations.
 The potential for accreditation is an important development to advance the effectiveness of public health agencies in fulfilling their mission.
-Of the 11 areas in which accredited public health agencies are held accountable, four go right to the heart of population health improvement: monitor health status and understand health issues; protect people from health problems and health hazards; give people information they need to make healthy choices; and engage the community to identify and solve health problems.2
+Of the 11 areas in which accredited public health agencies are held accountable, four go right to the heart of population health improvement: monitor health status and understand health issues; protect people from health problems and health hazards; give people information they need to make healthy choices; and engage the community to identify and solve health problems.

-Healthcare providers, health systems, and health plans have a particular responsibility to improve health outcomes.
+Healthcare providers, health systems, and health plans also have a responsibility to improve health outcomes.
 This requires taking an active role in promoting and improving healthy populations, rather than simply engaging with individuals when they are injured or sick.
 Making this shift is almost countercultural for some in the healthcare system, as American society tends to value personal independence and responsibility, and can be skeptical about coordinated efforts involving public and private organizations.
 But the pressure to move in this direction is increasing.
-Fortunately, a number of contributors have a history and mission of responding to the broader needs of the community and vulnerable populations, in addition to serving individual patients or enrollees.
+Fortunately, a number of healthcare institutions have a history and mission of responding to the broader needs of communities and vulnerable populations, in addition to serving individual patients or enrollees.